 The first attempt to create a National Sons Day occurred in the 1990s, as some people wanted a day that was similar to National Take Your Daughter to Work Day.
 A group called the National Sons Day eventually did create a National Take Your Sons to Work Day in 1998, but in 2003 the two days were merged into one.

 The idea of a day to celebrate sons resurfaced in 2018 by the hand of Jill Nico, who wanted a day to honor sons and the people who raised them, much like National Daughters Day.
-As such, since 2018 many also choose to celebrate National Sons Day on March 4.
+As such, since 2018 many have also chosen to celebrate National Sons Day on March 4.

 As the years pass, more challenges surface when it comes to raising boys.
 Parents should be aware that bringing up boys in these times takes a great level of guidance and communication, and they should be prepared for that.
 That is why National Sons Day is so important.
 There are many stereotypes surrounding the idea of what a man should be like, and many boys will struggle with that.
-It is the parents' responsibility to guide them through that and teach them values and kindness.
+It is the parent's responsibility to guide them through that and teach them values and kindness.

 Both parents play an equally important role in the emotional development of boys, and they strive when they have a good relationship with both their mother and father as the maternal and paternal sides bring different contributions, so it is very important to cultivate those bonds.
 The lack of a mother or father figure can be attributed to developmental issues in later years.